Mushrooms for morning: Why mushrooms are the missing link in your daily routine

 The first reason to consider taking mushrooms in the morning is simply that it will become a habit that you are not likely to forget.
 Most people’s morning routines are fairly consistent, so adding mushrooms to the mix is an easy way to remember to take them every day.

 Another reason to take mushrooms in the morning is that the benefits of some types of mushrooms are most impactful earlier in the day.
-For example, Cordyceps is popular for sustaining healthy energy levels, and Lion’s Mane is known to support mental clarity and creativity.
+For example, Cordyceps is popular for supporting healthy energy levels, and Lion’s Mane is known to support mental clarity and creativity.
 Who wouldn’t want to start their day balancing their energy, stamina, and focus?

 Mushrooms fit nicely into any morning routine because they come in different varieties that can be enjoyed alone or easily added to your usual food and drinks.